 - At least one Godparent must be an active member of a Catholic faith community, who worships regularly and participates in parish life, has received the Sacraments of Baptism and Confirmation, and regularly participates in the Eucharist.

 - A baptized person who belongs to another Christian community may be admitted only as a “Christian witness” (not a Godparent), provided that there is at least one Roman Catholic Godparent who fulfills the above criteria.
 A non-baptized person cannot be a witness.

 - If the Godparents are a couple, they must be married.

 Preparing for My Child's Baptism Day

 - The Church does not, can not, and will not charge for sacraments or liturgical services.
 Parishioners seeking a sacrament often use these occasions to gift the church with an offering or the priest with a stipend.
 Although these gifts are given as an expression of support for the church or gratitude to the priest, they are not payments for sacraments received.
 Parishioners that wish to make a gift offering for their child’s baptism should keep the following in mind:

 - Please prepare your gift offering ahead of time by placing it in an envelope with the name of the child who is baptized on the outside with the date of baptism.

 - Please give it to the Priest after the Rite of Baptism.

-- If the gift offering is a check, please make it out to St. Michael Catholic Church.
+- If the gift offering is a check, please make it out to St. Francis Xavier Catholic Church.
 This offering will be noted in the parishioner’s record of donations.